phenogit/phenogit.github.io/kit-korner-notes.markdown

         2C: Natural positive, 5+c, 9+
             2S
                 4C: Solid suit, minimum of AKQ10xx, usually better.
 A suit that expects to run with no losers.
+        2D: 5+d, 9+, Natural bidding follows
+            3C
+                3S: Assumed to be a real suit, since a 4-4 spade fit is still possible.
+But he might simply have spade concentration, no heart stopper, and only 5 diamonds so he can't rebid 3D
+                    3N
+                        4C
+                            4D: RKC for clubs
+                                4H: 0 or 3 keycards
+                            4H: Cue bid
+                            4S: Offer to play
+                            4N: Diamond cue bid
         3S: Solid major, minimum AKQTxx.
 May have outside strength.
             3N: Offer to play
             4C: Slam try in partner's major